The work of volunteers in animal shelters

 Activities carried out by volunteers

-How they help furry people
+How they help the furry ones

 How to volunteer at an animal shelter